ThatCatDev/Kaimu/docs/src/content/docs/development/contributing.md

 ---
 title: Contributing
-description: How to contribute to Pulse
+description: How to contribute to Kaimu
 ---

-We welcome contributions to Pulse!
+We welcome contributions to Kaimu!
 This guide will help you get started.

 ## Getting Started